adonix-dev/DuckCoinCoin/README.md

 Create a blockchain generator from scratch.

-Project of object-oriented second-year Computer Science degree at Paul Sabatier University.
+Project of object-oriented programming second-year Computer Science degree at Paul Sabatier University.

 # Authors